reportportal/kubernetes/reportportal/README.md

 MongoDB can be accessed via port 27017 on the following DNS name from within your cluster:
 <chart_name>-mongodb.default.svc.cluster.local
 ```
-Elasticsearch chart should be installed in the same manner:
+Elasticsearch chart can be installed in the same manner:
 ```sh
 helm install --name <chart_name> ./reportportal/charts/elasticsearch-1.17.0.tgz
 ```

-3. After mongodb and elasticsearch up and running you should edit values.yaml to adjust reportportal settings.
+3. After mongodb and elasticsearch are up and running, edit values.yaml to adjust ReportPortal settings.
 Insert real values of mongodb and elasticsearch addresses and ports:
 ```
 elasticsearch: